18F/cg-postmortems/README.md

 # Cloud.gov post mortems

+A post mortem is held as soon as possible after an incident.
+ITIL defines an incident as ``Failure of a configuration item that has not yet affected service is also an incident — for example, failure of one disk from a mirror set.
+The ITIL incident management process ensures that normal service operation is restored as quickly as possible and the business impact is minimized.''

 We keep our post mortems in [the wiki](https://github.com/18F/cloud-gov-postmortems/wiki) attached to this repo.

 For more information on post mortems, check out: